Andarist/callbag-of/README.md

 # callbag-of

 Callbag source factory that emits values specified as arguments.
-It's similar [`fromIter`](https://github.com/staltz/callbag-from-iter/), but this one creates a listenable source and does not rely on iteration protol.
+It's similar to [`fromIter`](https://github.com/staltz/callbag-from-iter/), but this one creates a listenable source and does not rely on iteration protol.

 ## Example